-A gualified HSA funding distribution from an IRA (other than a SEP or SIMPLE IRA).
+- A qualified HSA funding distribution from an IRA (other than a SEP or SIMPLE IRA).
 See Qualified HSA funding distribution under Health Savings Accounts in Pub.
-969 for details.

-A distribution from a traditional or SIMPLE IRA that was converted to a Roth IRA.

-A rollover from a gualified retirement plan to a Roth IRA.

-In-plan rollover to a designated Roth account.

-A distribution of certain excess IRA contributions (see the instructions for line 15, later, and the instructions for line 23, later).
+969 for details. - A distribution from a traditional or SIMPLE IRA that was converted to a Roth IRA. - A rollover from a qualified retirement plan to a Roth IRA. - An in-plan rollover to a designated Roth account. - A distribution of certain excess IRA contributions (see the instructions for line 15, later, and the instructions for line 23, later).

 Note.
-Any related IRA earnings withdrawn with excess IRA contributions are subject to the 10% additional tax on early distributions if you were under age 591/2 at the time of the distribution.
+Any related IRA earnings withdrawn with excess IRA contributions are subject to the 10% additional tax on early distributions if you were under age 591⁄2 at the time of the distribution.

-A distribution of excess contributions from a qualified cash or deferred arrangement.

-A distribution of excess aggregate contributions to meet nondiscrimination requirements for employee contributions and matching employer contributions.

-A distribution of excess deferrals.

-• A distribution from an eligible governmental section 457 deferred compensation plan to the extent the distribution is not attributable to an amount transferred from a qualified retirement plan.
+- A distribution of excess deferrals.
+Excess deferrals include distributions of excess contributions from a qualified cash or deferred arrangement (section 401(k) plan), excess contributions from a tax-sheltered annuity (section 403(b) plan), excess contributions from a SEP IRA, and excess contributions from a SIMPLE IRA. - A distribution of excess aggregate contributions to meet nondiscrimination requirements for employee contributions and matching employer contributions. - A distribution from an eligible governmental section 457 deferred compensation plan to the extent the distribution is not attributable to an amount transferred from a qualified retirement plan.

-See the instructions for line 2, later, for other distributions that are not subject to the tax.
+See the instructions for line 2, later, for other distributions that are not subject to the additional tax.

-Enter the amount of early distributions included in income that you received from:
+Enter the amount of early distributions included in income that you received

-A gualified retirement plan, including earnings on withdrawn excess contributions to your IRAs included in income in 2013, or

-A modified endowment contract entered into after June 20, 1988.
+- A qualified retirement plan, including earnings on withdrawn excess contributions to your IRAs included in income in 2015, or - A modified endowment contract entered into after June 20, 1988.

-Certain prohibited transactions, such as borrowing from your IRA or pledging your IRA assets as security for a loan, are considered to be distributions and may also cause you to owe the additional tax on early distributions.
+Certain prohibited transactions involving your IRA, such as borrowing from your IRA or pledging your IRA assets as security for a loan, are considered to be distributions and are generally subject to the additional tax on early distributions.
 See Prohibited Transactions under What Acts Result in Penalties or Additional Taxes? in Pub.
-590 for details.
+590-B for details.

 Distributions from a designated Roth account.
 If you received an early distribution from your designated Roth account, include on line 1 the amount of the distribution that you must include in your income.
-You will find this amount in box 2a of your 2013 Form 1099-R. You may also need to include a recapture amount on line 1 if you have ever made an in-plan Roth rollover (discussed next).
+You will find this amount in box 2a of your 2015 Form 1099-R. You may also need to include a recapture amount on line 1 if you have ever made an in-plan Roth rollover (discussed later).

-If you never made an in-plan Roth rollover, you only need to include on line 1 of this form the amount from box 2a of your 2013 Form 1099-R reporting the early distribution.
+If you never made an in-plan TIP Roth rollover, you need to include on line 1 of this form only the amount from box 2a of your 2015 Form 1099-R reporting the early distribution.

 Recapture amount subject to the additional tax on early distributions.

-If you have ever made an in-plan Roth rollover and you received an early distribution for 2013, the recapture amount to include on line 1 is a portion of amounts you rolled over.
+If you have ever made an in-plan Roth rollover and you received an early distribution for 2015, the recapture amount to include on line 1 is a portion of the amounts you rolled over.

-The recapture amount that you must include on line 1 will not exceed the amount of your early distribution; and, for purposes of determining this recapture amount, a rollover amount (or portion of a rollover) will only be allocated to an early distribution once.
+The recapture amount that you must include on line 1 will not exceed the amount of your early distribution; and, for purposes of determining this recapture amount, you will allocate a rollover amount (or portion thereof) to an early distribution only once.

-For more information about the recapture amount for distributions from a designated Roth account, including how to calculate it, see Tax on Early Distributions under Special Additional Taxes in Pub.
+For more information about the recapture amount for early distributions from a designated Roth account, including how to calculate it, see Tax on Early Distributions under Special Additional Taxes in Pub.
 575.